openenergysolutions/openfmb.docs/docs/openfmb/intro.md

 ## Peer to Peer

-OpenFMB enables peer to peer communication of a heterogeneous ecosystem of vendors, devices, and software.
-The grid as it stands today is built upon a centralized, hierarchical control and monitoring scheme.
-This scheme has served the world well while power generation has been relatively static, consistent, and slow to ramp up or down.
-As power generation and demand becomes more dynamic, inconsistent, and fast to change, distributing the computational demands and encapsulating intelligence into layer is critical.
+OpenFMB enables semantically useful peer to peer communication in a heterogeneous ecosystem of vendors, devices, and software.
+The grid today is primarily centralized using messaging without semantic meaning.
+A centralized, semantic-free communications scheme worked well while power generation and demand remained relatively static and consistent.
+Power generation and demand is increasingly dynamic and inconsistent.
+This change in power generation and demand means a change is needed in the way devices communicate.

 ![](/img/MoreDataInTheGridThanWeWant-20180414a.png)

-By enabling peer to peer communication distributed, layer control and monitoring becomes possible.
+By enabling peer to peer communication distributed, layered control and monitoring becomes possible.

 ![](/img/LayeredCoordination-20180918a.png)